Meteorological events that happened on February 28th:

 A massive storm spread record snows from Kansas to New York State.

-Snow fell for over 24-hours in Toledo, OH.
+Snow fell for over 24 hours at Toledo, OH.
 When it was all over, the 19 inches set a single storm record for the city.

 Topeka, KS reported 18.7 inches of snow in 24 hours to set their record for most snow in a 24-hour period.
 36 inches of snow at Astoria, IL sets new state 24-hour snowfall record.
 Northfield, VT picked up 31 inches of snow.
 Snowfall totals ranged up to 17.5 inches at Springfield, IL and 43 inches at Rochester, NY.
 60 inches fell in parts of the Adirondack Mountains of New York State.